 Maybe you can choose a friend to buddy up with for daily check ins?
 It can be inspirational, but don’t forget the power of a good “kvetch” with a friend to vent and rant about how frustrating and scary these times are.
 That helps too!

 New ways to relax

-We’ve all watched those heartwarming videos of people singing together from their balconies.
-But even if you don’t have a balcony or neighbors willing to belt out a tune with you, I encourage you to put on your favorite music and sing your heart out as a potent tool for relieving stress.
+We’ve all watched those heartwarming videos of people singing together from their balconies this past spring.
+But even if you don’t have a balcony — or it’s covered in snow — I encourage you to put on your favorite music and sing your heart out as a potent tool for relieving stress.

 The way you breathe when you sing — from deeper down in the belly instead of shallow breaths — helps to stimulates the body’s Vagus nerve.
 Running from the neck to the abdomen, the Vagus nerve integrates our organ function, nervous systems and endocrine systems.
 When the Vagus nerve is activated, it acts as a brake on the “fight or flight” stress reflex, and you feel more relaxed and calm.

 Chanting or humming can also activate the vagus nerve.
 The next time you meditate — and I hope you are meditating! — try chanting the ancient sound “Om” and see if it helps you deepen your feelings of relaxation.

 I am very mindful that each of us is facing different stressors during this difficult time.
 You may be worried about your older parents and other loved ones at higher risk for Covid-19.
 You’re probably frazzled from the kids’ school going back online.
 Living by ourselves can feel incredibly isolating.
 And so many are experiencing job losses and all the economic worries that come with that.